YangJingyuan99/shieldreduce/SimpleExperiments.md

 -  As $\alpha$ increases, the logical size of delta index takes decreases.

 ### Exp#7 (Enclave overhead)

+**Note that:** due to the limited number of versions, the gain in "with offloading" design is limited.

 Runtime estimation:
 - Linux: about 15 min;
 - Docker: about 15 min;